 We do not expect to generate revenues from royalties based on product sales unless and until our partners obtain regulatory approval of and commercialize our current or any future product candidates.
-As of June 30, 2016 we had cash balances totaling CHF 82.4 million.
-The increase relative to December 31, 2015 is due to the proceeds we received from the Series E Extension in April 2016, partially offset by a significant rise in total operating expenses driven by CHF 3.8 million spent on research and development.
+As of March 31, 2016 we had cash balances totaling CHF 67.9 million.
+The decrease relative to December 31, 2015 is due to a significant rise in total operating expenses driven by CHF 5.4 million spent on research and development.
 There can be no certainty as to the exact timing, or in fact whether any future milestone payments will ever be made given that these milestone payments are contingent on clear milestones being reached.
-Accordingly, assuming we do not receive potential milestone payments and based upon our currently contemplated research and development strategy and expenditures and assuming our receipt of the net proceeds from this offering in the amount of \$ (based on the midpoint of the range set forth in the cover of this prospectus), we believe that our existing capital resources (including the proceeds we received from Genentech, as described below under "-Anti-Tau Antibody Phase 1 Milestone Payment") will be sufficient to meet our projected operating requirements through
+Accordingly, assuming we do not receive potential milestone payments and based upon our currently contemplated research and development strategy and expenditures and assuming our receipt of the net proceeds from this offering in the amount of \$ (based on the midpoint of the range set forth in the cover of this prospectus), we believe that our existing capital resources (including the proceeds we received from the Series E Private Placement Extension, as described below under "-Subsequent Events-Series E Private Placement Extension") will be sufficient to meet our projected operating requirements through